 - An integer.
 This is the number of triples one expects to have in the store.
-It is used by the server to guess suitable values for things like internal table sizes.
+It is used by the server to select suitable values for things like internal table sizes.
 Most of the time, you should only worry about this when trying to squeeze out more performance.
-Setting it too big or too small can lead to some wasted resources, setting it too low can result in sub-optimal performance and setting it much low (much less than the maximum effective value and less than one 25th of the real size) will cause enormous index management overhead and lead to extreme loss of performance on a continuously evolving store.
+Setting it too high can lead to some wasted resources, setting it too low can result in sub-optimal performance and setting it much low (much less than the maximum effective value and less than one 25th of the real size) can cause enormous index management overhead and lead to extreme loss of performance on a continuously evolving store.
 The maximum effective value is 1000000000 (i.e. one billion; the units, recall, are triples).
 Stores can be much bigger, of course, but values larger than one billion do not affect initial internals.
 As said, the value of this directive can affect performance.
 See the discussion of directives that affect performance in this section of the Performance Tuning document.

 - A time (value like